ccha23/jupyterlab-mathjax3-global/README.md

 The default LaTeX renderer in JupyterLab uses MathJax **2**.
 This extension substitutes the MathJax 2 renderer with the MathJax 3 renderer.

-Compared to the official [jupyterlab-mathjax3](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/mathjax3-extension) which introduces the MathJax 3 into JupyterLab via **node** and **webpack**, this extension exposes MathJax 3 to the browser's global environment by loading script from the **web**, so that MathJax 3 can be used by other components in JupyterLab like our [jsxgraph-magic](https://github.com/chunxy/jsxgraph-magic.git).
+Compared to the official [jupyterlab-mathjax3](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/mathjax3-extension) which introduces the MathJax 3 into JupyterLab via **node** and **webpack**, this extension exposes MathJax 3 to the browser's global environment by loading script from the **web**, so that MathJax 3 can be used by other entities in JupyterLab like our [jsxgraph-magic](https://github.com/chunxy/jsxgraph-magic.git).

 ## Requirements

 - JupyterLab >= 3.0

+Also note that his JupyterLab extension will disable the official MathJax 2 and MathJax 3 extension to avoid potential conflict.

-## Install
+## Installation

 To install the extension, execute: